fabric8io/fabric8/app/core/doc/FAQ.md

 #### How do I connect to my remote JVM?

-All thats required for hawtio to connect to any remote JVM is that a [jolokia agent](http://jolokia.org/agent.html) can be added to it.
+All thats required for hawtio to connect to any remove JVM is that a [jolokia agent](http://jolokia.org/agent.html) can be added to it.
 This can be done in various ways.

 Firstly if you are using [Fuse](http://www.jboss.org/products/fuse) or [Apache ActiveMQ 5.9.x or later](http://activemq.apache.org/) then you already have jolokia enabled by default.